Appliances · Resale guide

 Known Issues — Reported by Real Eureka Forbes Aquaguard Owners

 Frequent Filter Clogging in Hard Water Areas.
-Users in cities with high TDS or sediment in their tap water (e.g., parts of Delhi, Bengaluru) report needing to change sediment and carbon filters much more frequently than the recommended 6-12 months.
-This increases running costs and reduces purification flow if neglected.
+Users in regions with very hard water or high sediment content often report needing to replace sediment and carbon filters more frequently than recommended.
+This leads to higher running costs and reduced purified water flow.

 Warranty Status Timeline